IBM/ubiquity/ibm-spectrum-scale.md

 [SpectrumScaleConfig]             # If this section is specified, the "spectrum-scale" backend will be enabled. defaultFilesystemName = "gold"    # Default name of Spectrum Scale file system to use if user does not specify one during creation of a volume.
 This file system must already exist. nfsServerAddr = "CESClusterHost"  # IP/hostname of Spectrum Scale CES NFS cluster.
 This is the hostname that NFS clients will use to mount NFS volumes. (required for creation of NFS accessible volumes) forceDelete = false               # Controls the behavior of volume deletion.
-If set to true, the data in the the storage system (e.g., fileset, directory) will be deleted upon volume deletion.
+If set to true, the data in the storage system (e.g., fileset, directory) will be deleted upon volume deletion.
 If set to false, the volume will be removed from the local database, but the data will not be deleted from the storage system.
 Note that volumes created from existing data in the storage system should never have their data deleted upon volume deletion (although this may not be true for Kubernetes volumes with a recycle reclaim policy).
 ```

 To support running the Ubiquity service on a host (or VM or container) that doesn't have direct access to the Spectrum Scale CLI, also add the following items to the config file to have Ubiquity use password-less SSH access to the Spectrum Scale Storage system: